commerceguys/addressing/README.md

 $countryRepository = new CountryRepository();
 $subdivisionRepository = new SubdivisionRepository();
 $formatter = new DefaultFormatter($addressFormatRepository, $countryRepository, $subdivisionRepository);
-// Options passed to the constructor or setOption / setOptions allow turning
+// Options passed to the constructor or format() allow turning off
-// off html rendering, customizing the wrapper element and its attributes.
+// html rendering, customizing the wrapper element and its attributes.

 $address = new Address();
 $address = $address